jiondev/jiondev/README.md

 ## 👨‍💻 About Me

-I'm **Jamie Ion**, a web developer based in **Gateshead, UK**.
+I'm **Jamie Ion**, a web developer and hobbyist maker based in **Gateshead, UK**.
-I'm a father 👨‍👧‍👦, a software developer 👨‍💻, and an outdoor enthusiast who enjoys walking 🚶‍♂️ and cycling 🚴‍♂️ in my free time.
+Outside of work, I'm a father 👨‍👧‍👦, a lifelong tinkerer, and an outdoor enthusiast who enjoys walking 🚶‍♂️ across the North East.

-I specialise in building **clean, fast websites** for small businesses and local UK charities.
-Whether you're starting from scratch or refreshing an existing website, I focus on creating modern digital experiences that reflect your mission and deliver results.

-Alongside web development, I support clients with:
-- **Social media strategy & content management**
-- **Hosting & domain management**
-- **Business email setup** (Office 365 / Google Workspace)

-My aim?
-To make the technical side feel effortless so you can focus on what you do best.
+This GitHub profile is home to my **personal projects**, experiments, and digital hobbies.

+I enjoy building things that connect code with the real world — maps, data, and places.
+This GitHub is where those ideas live.

 ---